mininet/mininet.github.com/source/download/index.markdown

 (old) Mininet 1.0 Installation
 ------------------------------

-You can choose to use an old VM from the [Mininet downloads](https://github.com/mininet/mininet/downloads/).
+You may be able to find a *very* old VM image on the [Old Mininet downloads](https://github.com/mininet/mininet/downloads/), page, though we don't really recommend using it.

-Or, use the archived `install-precise` branch to install Mininet 1.0 on Ubuntu 12.04:
+You can also use the archived `install-precise` branch to install Mininet 1.0 on Ubuntu 12.04:

     git clone git://github.com/mininet/mininet
     cd mininet